 Running regularly may lower your risk of heart attack and strengthen your heart.
 In fact, running for just a few minutes daily can significantly lower your risk of death from cardiovascular disease compared to non-runners.

 As part of your health assessment, underwriters will look at your blood pressure reading from your medical exam.
 They look at three readings of your diastolic/systolic blood pressure and average them to get one final reading.
 For example, if your reading is 120/80, 110/70, and 100/60, they will average those numbers and record 110/70.

-They will also reference your historical blood pressure from your medical records and some carriers will factor in any blood pressure medication you’re taking as well.
-If you have high blood pressure, that can place you in a less-ideal health class and increase your monthly life insurance premiums.
+They will also reference your historical blood pressure from your medical records and some insurance companies will factor in any blood pressure medication you’re taking as well.
+If you have high blood pressure, that can place you in a less-favorable health class and increase your monthly life insurance premiums.

 Running can play a role in improving your health report card because it has been shown to lower blood pressure.
 Regular exercise strengthens your heart so it can pump more blood without exerting itself as much.
 The less effort required to pump, the less focus on your arteries, which helps keep your blood pressure down.